 No flyers may be posted on Law School property without permission.
-Permission may be granted by the Dean, the Dean's assistant, the Associate Dean, or the Dean of Students.
+Permission may be granted by the Dean, the Dean's assistant, the Associate Dean, the Dean of Students, or the Assistant Dean of Students.

 Section 806.
 Use of Law School Name, Logo or Seal